thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 9. Repeat these steps to create the necessary number of such VMs.

-## Prepare the VMs (ThoughtSpot Site Reliability Team)
+## Prepare the VMs (ThoughtSpot Systems Reliability Team)

-{% include important.html content="This procedure is typically done by a ThoughtSpot Site Reliability Engineer (SRE).
+{% include important.html content="This procedure is typically done by a ThoughtSpot Systems Reliability Engineer (SRE).
 Please consult with your ThoughtSpot Customer Service or Support Engineer on these steps." %}

 Before we can install a ThoughtSpot cluster, an administrator must log in to